maxgfr/gaussian-algo/README.md

 # gaussian-algo

-Algorithm for getting ~21% of posts selected (based on number of likes / reactions).
+Algorithm for getting ~21% of best elements

 ## To test it